 On September 6, 1988, the new congregation received its one hundredth member family; and the proposed first president Harold Sader, called a congregational meeting to pass bylaws and elect officers.
 On September 20, 1988, just under three months after our first congregational meeting, 600 Jews from across the KC metropolitan area participated together in our Kol Nidre worship.
 Carol Sader turned to Rabbi Mark Levin and said, “Poof, instant congregation!”

 That summer was the beginning of the birth of Congregation Beth Torah.
 On November 15-17, 1996, eight exciting years later, Congregation Beth Torah, then with over 450 family members, dedicated our first permanent house of worship, a beautiful synagogue complete with magnificent sanctuary, classrooms, and office space.

-Since the beginning, we have been led by outstanding presidents: Hal Sader, Cheryl Harris, Eileen Garry, Larry Bigus, Larry Lerner, Dr. Michael Blum, Barry Katz, Steve Gerson, Phyllis Goldberg, Doug Polsky, Janice Schonwetter, and currently, John Spector.
-As a past president, Dr. Michael Blum states, “Beth Torah’s synagogue represents a new beginning for our congregation.
+Since the beginning, we have been led by outstanding presidents: Hal Sader, Cheryl Harris, Eileen Garry, Larry Bigus, Larry Lerner, Dr. Michael Blum, Barry Katz, Steve Gerson, Phyllis Goldberg, Doug Polsky, Janice Schonwetter, John Spector and currently, Michelle Cole.

 In 2014 Rabbi Mark Levin retired and interim Rabbi Shapiro has led this community through a wonderful period of change.
 In 2016 we are excited to bring Rabbi Cattapan on as the new rabbi of Congregation Beth Torah.

 With over 600 households as members, Beth Torah has grown beautifully!
 We continue to be a welcoming congregation, with a diverse membership, a strong music program, an innovative education program and an outstanding social justice program